dougeby/IntuneDocs/InTuneDocs/DeployUse/mobile-device-security-policy-settings-in-microsoft-intune.md

 |----------------|----------------------------------|--------------|-----------------------------------------|-------|----------------------------|
 |**Require encryption on mobile device**<sup>1</sup><br /><br />For Windows Phone 8 devices, you must set this to **Yes**.<br /><br />To enable encryption on iOS devices, enable the setting **Require a password to unlock mobile devices**.|Yes|No|Yes|No|Yes|
 |**Require encryption on storage cards**<br /><br />This setting applies to devices that are managed by Exchange ActiveSync also.|n/a|n/a|n/a <br />Apps and associated data are automatically encrypted.|n/a|Yes|
-Here is additional information for devices that run Windows 8.1:
+<sup>1</sup>Here is additional information for devices that run Windows 8.1:

 -   To enforce encryption on devices that run Windows 8.1, you must install the [December 2014 MDM client update for Windows](http://support.microsoft.com/kb/3013816) on each device.